oldbig/redux-lite/README.md

 `redux-lite` is designed for high performance.
 The internal reducer uses smart value comparison to prevent state updates and re-renders when data has not changed.

-In a benchmark test that simulates a real-world scenario by calling a dispatch function repeatedly, `redux-lite` was able to perform **10,000 state updates in approximately 35 milliseconds**.
+In a benchmark test that simulates a real-world scenario by calling a dispatch function repeatedly, `redux-lite` was able to perform:
+- **1,000 Counter Updates in approximately 15.2 milliseconds**
+- **1,000 Array Updates in approximately 2.7 milliseconds**
+- **10,000 Object Updates in approximately 45.3 milliseconds**

 This demonstrates its exceptional speed even when including React's rendering lifecycle.

 ## Comparison with Redux